-Be very careful when soldering the transistors, LED and diode.
+Be very careful when soldering the LED and transistors.
 They're very sensitive to heat.
 You should use some kind of heat sink (crocodile clip or reverse action tweezers) on each leg as you solder them.
 Keep exposure to heat to a minimum (under 2 seconds).
+Same goes for ICs if you aren't using sockets.